SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * 4 instruments -> 4 packages (actually 5 packages)
     * this is a challenge and takes time, some help would be good

-* NASA Heliophysics Division Science Data Management Policiy
+* NASA Heliophysics Division Science Data Management Policy
     * all packages open source
     * codes for analysis will be available
     * but also code to go from lower level data to higher level data